devicehive/devicehive-java-server/README.md

 `java -jar ${devicehive-java-server-directory}/devicehive-frontend/target/devicehive-frontend-<version>-boot.jar`

+and

+`java -jar ${devicehive-java-server-directory}/devicehive-auth/target/devicehive-auth-<version>-boot.jar`

 This will start embedded undertow application server on default port 8080 and deploy DeviceHive application.
-You can visit http://localhost:8080/dh/swagger from your web browser to start learning the APIs.
+You can visit http://localhost:8080/dh/swagger from your web browser to start learning the frontend's APIs.
+Also you can visit http://localhost:8090/dh/swagger from your web browser to start learning the auth's APIs.

 For devicehive-frontend and devicehive-backend logging level can be changed by adding the following properties to the command above:

 `-Droot.log.level=value1 -Dcom.devicehive.log.level=value2`

 The values can be: TRACE, DEBUG, INFO, WARN, ERROR.
 If the properties are absent the default values will be used.
-For devicehive-frontend default values for value1 and value2 are WARN and INFO correspondingly.
+For devicehive-frontend and devicehive-auth default values for value1 and value2 are WARN and INFO correspondingly.
 For devicehive-backend the default value for both is INFO.